They say your brain is split into three parts. For us writers they include: Just Writing

 Yes, my role model isn't a who; it's a what: my role model is a life jacket.

 I know that there are a lot of people out there that have been kids and have probably tried to push a life jacket (or boogie board) down in the water and make it stay down, but as soon as they let go, the life jacket (or boogie board) pops back up and stays afloat.
+(And might send them to the hospital from the boogie board bouncing back up and breaking your nose.
+Okay, I'll stop dancing on the subject of boogie boards breaking kid's noses.
+And no, I did not experience that as a child.)

 And when someone is feeling down or is being bullied, it's like they're drowning and then I jump in and try to help, and it's like they're putting on the life jacket or climbing on the boogie board, so now, with my help, I'm able to help them stay afloat when people are trying to tear that person down.